Zilliqa/ZIP/zips/zip-19.md

 ### Other considerations

 Other than the intended purpose of transfer from address to address, the feature may open up a secondary market for stake transfer.
-For instance, an exchange may choose to offer to accept stake deposit transfer to its exchange wallet where the exchange can offer "unbonding" service by making use of their existing assets in their balance sheet.
+For instance, an exchange may choose to accept stake deposit transfer to its exchange wallet where the exchange can offer "unbonding" service by making use of their existing assets in their balance sheet.

 In such a case, the secondary market undertaking this transfer will need to take additional risk as the bonding period may be adjusted from time to time by the
 Zilliqa community via a governance vote.
-Also, the stake deposit holder will need to take on counter-party risk by transfering his stake to a third party.
+Also, the stake deposit holder will need to take on counterparty risk by transferring his stake to a third party.

 ## Proper deletion of empty map entries